eProsima/Fast-DDS-docs/docs/fastdds/getting_started/simple_app/includes/publisher.rst

     Provides the participant with the functions to serialize, deserialize and get the key of a specific data type.
 *   |Publisher-api|.
-    Is the object responsible for the creation of DataReaders.
+    It is the object responsible for the creation of DataWriters.
 *   |DataWriter-api|.
     Allows the application to set the value of the data to be published under a given Topic.
 *   |DataWriterListener-api|.